drupalway/vmgen/app/drupal_vm/provisioning/roles/geerlingguy.java/README.md

 Set the version/development kit of Java to install, along with any other necessary Java packages.
 Some other options include are included in the distribution-specific files in this role's 'defaults' folder.

+    java_home: ""

+If set, the role will set the global environment variable `JAVA_HOME` to this value.

 ## Dependencies

 None.